glfs-book/slfs/README.md

 Then render the book with `make STAB=release [other options]`.

-There are also [releases](https://github.com/glfs-book/slfs/releases) vailable for download.
+There are also [releases](https://github.com/glfs-book/slfs/releases) available for download.
 These contain both the SysV and Systemd editions of the book as chunked HTML.